-Faculty Compensation: Faculty Leaders are provided \$2,500 in cash as research funds for the initial Field School offering and \$1,500 in cash as research funds for the second offering.
-If two faculty lead a Field School, each leader will be provided \$2,000 per the initial Field School offering and \$1,000 in research funds for the second time it is offered.
+Faculty leaders are provided \$2,500 in cash as research funds for the initial field school offering and \$1,500 in cash as research funds for the second offering.
+If two faculty lead a field school, each leader will be provided \$2,000 per the initial field school offering and \$1,000 in research funds for the second time it is offered.
+This compensation is not part of the budget for the project.